p2p-ld/numpydantic/docs/contributing/testing.md

 - **Array specification:** {attr}`~.ValidationCase.dtype` and {attr}`~.ValidationCase.shape`
   specify that array that will be generated to test against the annotation
-- **Interface specification:** An {class}`.InterfaceCase` that refers to an {class}`.Interface`, and provides array generation and other auxilary logic.
+- **Interface specification:** An {class}`.InterfaceCase` that refers to an {class}`.Interface`, and provides array generation and other auxiliary logic.

 Typically, one specifies a dtype along with an annotation dtype or a shape along with an annotation shape (or implicitly against the defaults for either),